arjunloomba1311/temp-111/README.md

 ./rr processes.txt 3
 ```

-Let's give an example on running processes.
+Let's give an example on running the script.
 Here's a sample text file:

 ```
 4